lesjoursfr/express-session-mongodb/readme.md

 This module exports a `MongoDBStore` class that can be used to store sessions in MongoDB.

+This module also exports 2 middleware functions:

+- `ensureLoggedIn`: redirects to a specified page if the user is not logged in
+- `ensureLoggedOut`: redirects to a specified page if the user is logged in

 ## It can store sessions for Express 5